sandesvitor/stone_elixir_project/README.md

 Generated stone_challenge app
 ```

 This application runs with a task called **run_app**, that receives a list of arguments and returns a map that represents the customers'bill (amount in *centavos*).
-The arguments must be the paths of json files, containing the shoplist and the customer email list, as follows:
+The arguments for this command must be the paths of json files, containing the **shoplist** and the **customer email list**, as follows:

 ```json
 {